-Full details of CILEx's policy and procedures in relation to alleged malpractice or maladministration can be found on the Legal Secretary Resource Page.
+Full details of CILEX Malpractice & Maladministration Procedure - Regulation and Guidance Policies and Procedures, in relation to alleged malpractice or maladministration, can be found in the area for Information for Students

-CILEx Data Protection Policy
+CILEX Data Protection Policy

-CILEx Group Privacy Notice may be viewed here.
+CILEX Group Privacy Notice may be viewed here.

-CILEx is an Awarding Organisation and is required to share personal data with Ofqual, Qualification Wales and the CCEA.
+CILEX is an Awarding Organisation and is required to share personal data with Ofqual, Qualification Wales and the CCEA.
 The Chartered Institute is Data Controller in relation to the personal data it holds and the processing activities that it undertakes or are undertaken by its subsidiary companies acting on its behalf.
-This means that CILEx decides why and how this personal data is collected and processed.
+This means that CILEX decides why and how this personal data is collected and processed.

-CILEx Customer Service Statement
+CILEX Customer Service Statement

-CILEx is committed to understanding its customers' needs and meeting expectations in the most effective and appropriate way:
+CILEX is committed to understanding its customers' needs and meeting expectations in the most effective and appropriate way:

-- To provide comprehensive legal education - To develop relationships with all members - To communicate with all customers in a clear and effective manner - To ensure that all CILEx services are subject to quality assurance - To aim to deliver the highest level of customer satisfaction and meeting their needs in the most effective way - All stakeholders will be treated with dignity and respect - CILEx will comply at all times with its Equality and Diversity Policy
+- To provide comprehensive legal education - To develop relationships with all members - To communicate with all customers in a clear and effective manner - To ensure that all CILEX services are subject to quality assurance - To aim to deliver the highest level of customer satisfaction and meeting their needs in the most effective way - All stakeholders will be treated with dignity and respect - CILEX will comply at all times with its Equality and Diversity Policy

-You can view CILEx's customer service statement on the CILEx website.
+You can view CILEX's customer service statement on the CILEX website.